marcoantonio224/Soda_Diner/README.md

 Thirsty Mongoose to see if they are serving your favorite soda in your local diners!
 This application was designed to add, delete, and serve sodas inside a diner near you.
 The purpose of this project was to provide an exemplar of the requirements to the student under The Last Mile curriculum.
+It was designed with the following technologies: [HTML, CSS, JavaScript, Express, Node.js]

 ## Installation
 In order to get this project up and running, please go into the server file and